SyabAhmad/pipecat-tavus-avatar-agent/README.md

 python tavus_agent.py
 ```

-Then, from the logs in above run, copy the `URL` of the room and paste it into your browser.
-It should look something like: Joining https://tavus.daily.co/xxxxx.
+Then, from the logs in above, find and copy the `URL` of the room and paste it into your browser.
+It should look something like: `Joining https://tavus.daily.co/<room-id>`.
 Follow that link in the browser to join the room and begin speaking with your avatar.